lotterlab/recon_bias/README.md

 - `chexpert`: Reconstruction and classification for the UCSF-PDGM dataset
 - `reweighting`: Reconstruction training for a mitigation technique based on reweighting of samples
 - `eodd`: Reconstruction training for a mitigation technique based on an equalized constraint
-- `adv`: Reconstruction training for a mitigation technique based on adversarial traing
+- `adversarial`: Reconstruction training for a mitigation technique based on adversarial traing

 ## How to Use